 Do You Italicize Book Titles?
-And Other Title Conundrums - The Write Practice
+And Other Title Conundrums

 Pro tip: to italicize a title in the comments, surround the text with the HTML tags <em></em>.

 Write for fifteen minutes.
-When you’re done, share your practice in the comments below, and be sure to leave feedback for your fellow writers!
+When you’re done, share your practice in the Pro Workshop here, and be sure to leave feedback for your fellow writers!